haseebjaved4212/E-Commerce-Store/README.md

-# Buddy Shop — Mini E-Commerce (Single-file frontend)
+# Buddy Shop — Mini E-Commerce

 A compact, single-page mini e-commerce demo built with plain HTML, CSS, and JavaScript.
 This repository is designed as a learning / demo project: it showcases product listing, a cart sidebar, a checkout modal (mock), and non-persistent order flow using browser `localStorage`.